silentstranger5/blog/content/posts/obj/parsing-obj-file-part-2.md

 }
 ```

-Now let's say that we are given a pointer to `objects` that will store our context information along with a string from the file.
+Now let's say that we are given a pointer to `objctx` that will store our context information along with a string from the file.
 We need to implement a function that will update information in the `objctx` instance depending on a key from the string.
 More precisely, we are going to count how many meshes, vertices, normals, and texture coordinates we have in our `.obj` file:

 ```c
 void count_key(objctx *ctx, char *s) {